area9innovation/fast/mini/readme.md

 	<string> <string> + -> <string>

 ### List

+Lists are "Cons"-based, single-linked, functional lists, a la List<> in Flow, although they are represented in the exp language.

 	nil						- push the nil token on the stack
 	<list> <elm> cons		- push a list elm:list on the stack